Andrew-code2020/MS2/README.md

 ###### User Story 1

 I am a currently researching holiday destinations.
 A friend recommends that I check out a website named "Holiday in Ireland".
 I search the web find the Holiday in Ireland website.
 In particular I click on Learn about Ireland.
-I hover my mouse over the pictures on the page and card flip features reveal buttons that allow me to toggle through information on different pieces of infomration about Ireland and discover some basic information.
+I hover my mouse over the pictures on the page and card flip features reveal buttons that allow me to toggle through information on different pieces of content about Ireland and discover some basic information.

 ###### User Story 2

 I want to book an activity holiday in Ireland.
-I browse the web and find Holiday in Ireland.
-I click on the contact us page fill out the form specifying the the parameters of my activity holiday and hit send.
+I browse the web and find the Holiday in Ireland website.
+I click on the contact us page fill out the form specifying the the parameters of my activity holiday and click Submit up your Holiday in Ireland form.
+I receive an email notification which has a copy of my form and the email address that the Holiday in Ireland use is also visible.

 ###### User Story 3

 I am researching culture holiday locations in Ireland.
 I log onto the Holiday in Ireland website and click explore Ireland.
 As I hover over the Violin flip card the google map markers that are relevant to culture appear.
+I know the where on the map of Ireland each culture holiday is located.

 ###### User Questions

 - Where am I?
-  - On each page the Navbar highlights that page in yellow.
+  - On each page the Navbar highlights that page in golden rod yellow.
 This helps you locate where you are on the Holiday in Ireland site

 - How did I get here?
   - Clicking on certain icons opens up new Tabs so the user does not forget which website they accessed the content from such as Holiday in Ireland social media platforms.
 The platforms are currently connected to the developers account because the Holiday in Ireland social media accounts do not exist
-  - The navbar and footer are the exact same on each page and with the current page highlighted yellow in the navbar so that the user may easily identify where they are and where they came from.
+  - The navbar and footer are the exact same on each page and with the current page highlighted yellow in the navbar so that the user may easily identify where they are and where they came from
   - The alert bar on the FAQ page has a COVID-19 alert providing users with the most to up to date travel information from the Government of Ireland.
-It opens into a new tabe such that user knows the website they came from.
+It opens into a new tab such that the user knows which website they came from

 - What can I do here?
   - The user is invited clearly to click on and then access various features of the Holiday in Ireland website.
   - This occurs in the following places;
-     - navbar with the hover feature
+     - Navbar with the hover feature
      - Footer via the social media icons
-     - the contact us page Submit up your holiday in Ireland form button
+     - The contact us page Submit up your holiday in Ireland form button
-     - the buttons under the flip cards toggle to reveal basic information
+     - The buttons under the flip cards toggle to reveal basic information
-     - the user can also click on the bottom left footer icons which directs the suer to resources that helped make the website was made
+     - The user can also click on the bottom left footer icons which directs the user to resources that helped make the website
-     - The FAQ button contains a button to theleft of the text which toggles to reveal more text content on the chosen subject area.
+     - The FAQ button contains a button to the left of the text which toggles to reveal more text content on the chosen subject area
   - The user may hover the cursor over the pictures on the Learn about Ireland and Explore Ireland page to reveal options which present themselves as buttons which then toggle to reveal further text content.
  -
 - Where can I go from here?